There’s a lot I can take credit for in my life.

 The turn my life has taken over the past few years is not one of them.

-Ten years ago I was a believer, but I was a just-inside-the-gate-of heaven type of guy.
+More than ten years ago I was a believer, but I was a just-inside-the-gate-of heaven type of guy.
 I did as little as I could so that I felt “saved,” but had not really done much of anything with the Gospel, or myself.

 I was neither financially, spiritually, or romantically viable.
 And probably some other viables, too.